octobercms/docs/ajax-validating-forms.md

 You may throw an exception using the `ValidationException` class to make a field invalid, where the first argument is an array.
 The array should use field names for the keys and the error message for the values.

-    function onSuccess()
+    function onSubmit()
     {
         throw new ValidationException(['name' => 'You must give a name!']);
     }

 You may also pass an instance of the [Validation service](../services/validation) to the exception.

+    function onSubmit()
+    {
         $validator = Validator::make(...);

         if ($validator->fails()) {
             throw new ValidationException($validator);
         }
+    }

 <a name="error-message"></a>
 ### Displaying the first error

-Alternatively, you may display the first error message by using the `data-validate-error` attribute on a container element.
+Inside the form, you may display the first error message by using the `data-validate-error` attribute on a container element.

     <div class="alert alert-danger" data-validate-error></div>

-To use a wrapper element use an element with the `data-message` attribute.
+To use a wrapper element include an element with the `data-message` attribute.
 In this example the message will be appended to the paragraph and the parent container will only show with an error.

     <div class="alert alert-danger" data-validate-error>
         <p data-message></p>